-Painting is one of the fastest ways to spruce up furniture, cabinets, and other projects around the home, but to paint over stain can be a tricky process.
+Painting is one of the fastest ways to spruce up furniture, cabinets, and other projects around the home, but painting over stain can be a tricky process.
 Even though we’re leaving behind the deep wood grains and natural colors of the stain, we still want to have a great finish to our home decor.

 You can paint over stain, but it takes a little work.
 The first step is getting the stained surface ready for painting by sanding and priming the wood.
-(If you’re on a time crunch, you can skip to the end of this piece for a shortcut on how to paint over stain in just two steps!)

 The Quick Answer